Splittings of One-Ended Groups with One-Ended Halfspaces: Group splittings and their halfspaces

 \begin{definition} Let $T$ be a tree.
 Denote the midpoint of an edge $e$ by $\hat{e}$.
 Define a \emph{halfspace} of $T$ to be the union of $\hat{e}$ with one of the components of $T-\hat{e}$.
 Let $\cH(T)$ denote the set of halfspaces of $T$. \end{definition}

-\begin{definition}(Second definition of halfspaces)\\ Let $G\acts T$ be a splitting of a finitely generated group $G$ with minimal action and finitely generated edge stabilizers.
-Fix an orbit map $f:G\to VT$, and a Cayley graph $\Cay(G,S)$ of $G$ with respect to a finite generating set $S$.
-Define a \emph{halfspace} of $G\acts T$ (with respect to $S$) to be an induced subgraph of $\Cay(G,S)$ with vertex set a preimage $f^{-1}(\h)$ of a halfspace $\h\in\cH(T)$.
-If $\h$ is bounded by the edge midpoint $\hat{e}$ then we say that $f^{-1}(\h)$ is a halfspace of $G\acts T$ \emph{associated to $e$}.
-For an appropriate choice of $S$, all the halfspaces of $G\acts T$ will be connected subgraphs of $\Cay(G,S)$.
-(If $S_R$ is the $f$-preimage of the $R$-ball in $T$ centered at $f(1)$, then one can show that all halfspaces of $G\acts T$ with respect to $S_R$ will be connected for large enough $R$ (extending the definition of halfspace to infinite generating sets); and if a finite generating set $S$ for $G$ contains a generating set for $G_{f(1)}$ and satisfies $S_R\subseteq G_{f(1)} S$, then one can show that all halfspaces of $G\acts T$ with respect to $S$ will be connected.) \end{definition}
+\begin{definition} (Second definition of halfspaces)\\ Let $G\acts T$ be a splitting of a finitely generated group $G$ with minimal action and finitely generated edge stabilizers.
+Fix an orbit map $f:G\to VT$.
+Let $S$ be a finite generating set for $G$ such that the induced subgraph of $f^{-1}(\h)$ in $\Cay(G,S)$ is connected for every halfspace $\h\in\cH(T)$ -- such $S$ exists by Lemma \ref{lem:Sexists} below.
+These induced subgraphs are called the \emph{halfspaces} of $G\acts T$ (with respect to $S$).
+If $\h$ is bounded by the edge midpoint $\hat{e}$ then we say that the halfspace of $G\acts T$ induced by $f^{-1}(\h)$ is a halfspace \emph{associated to $e$}. \end{definition}

+\begin{lemma} Let $G\acts T$ be a splitting of a finitely generated group $G$ with minimal action and finitely generated edge stabilizers.
+Fix an orbit map $f:G\to VT$.
+There exists a finite generating set $S$ for $G$ such that the induced subgraph of $f^{-1}(\h)$ in $\Cay(G,S)$ is connected for every halfspace $\h\in\cH(T)$. \end{lemma} \begin{proof} Let $\h\in\cH(T)$ be a halfspace associated to an edge $e\in ET$.
+We will find a finite generating set $S$ for $G$ such that the induced subgraph of $f^{-1}(\h)$ in $\Cay(G,S)$ is connected.
+The lemma then follows by repeating the argument for a finite set of $G$-orbit representatives in $\cH(T)$, and taking the union of the corresponding finite generating sets for $G$.